akauppi/GroundLevel-firebase-es/README.md

 $ npm install
 ```

+### Directory layout

-Back-end features (Cloud Firestore Security Rules and Cloud Functions) have their own directory.
-This is just a convention followed in this repo, but feels useful.
+Back-end features (Cloud Firestore Security Rules and Cloud Functions) have their own directory, `back-end`.
+This is just a convention followed in this repo.

-However, we don't want two `node_modules` folders, so tools and scripts for back-end testing are included in the same `package.json` as the front-end features.
+We don't want two `node_modules` folders, so tools and scripts for back-end testing are included in the root `package.json`, alongside the front-end features.
 Again, this is just a convention.

-Firebase configuration files (`firebase.json`, `firebase.norules.json` and `.firebaserc`) are kept in the root.
-There is only one project in Firebase, for both the front and the back end features.

 The Cloud Functions have their own node environment.
 Fetch its dependencies:

 ```
-$ (cd functions && npm install)
+$ (cd back-end/functions && npm install)
 $ cd ..
 ```

->Note: We mirror the `functions` both at the root, as well as in `back-end/functions`.
-Firebase does not allow free movement of that folder (8.7.0).
+>Note: The `back-end/functions` folder has a symbolic link at the root, to please Firebase.

 ### Running tests